asyncapi/asyncapi-react/docs/usage/angular.md

   }
   ```

-2. Update given `NgModule` in which you want to use the component by importing component into the `declarations` array.
+2. Update given `NgModule` in which you want to use the component by importing the component into the `declarations` array.

 3. Import styles from `@asyncapi/react-component/styles/default.min.css`:

-   - import styles in main style file by `@import @asyncapi/react-component/styles/default.min.css`.
+   - import styles in main `css` file by `@import @asyncapi/react-component/styles/default.min.css`.
    - or import styles using path `node_modules/@asyncapi/react-component/styles/default.min.css` in `angular.json` file.
-   - or copy content from `@asyncapi/react-component/styles/default.min.css` to `assets/asyncapi.min.css` and import file like above.
+   - or copy content from `@asyncapi/react-component/styles/default.min.css` to `assets/asyncapi.min.css` and import file like in the second point.

-4. Use component in your application.
+4. Use the component in your application.

 ## Web component